Franjo Šeper: Prefect of the Congregation of the Doctrine of the Faith

 He was named Prefect of the Congregation for the Doctrine of the Faith (CDF) on 8 January 1968. Šeper was also the President of the International Theological Commission from its inception in April 1969, and the author of the 1973 document Mysterium Ecclesiae, which was written in order to re-orient the ecclesiology of the post-Vatican II period.

 After the first meeting held on 11 April 1969 in the convent of the Divine Master in Ariccia, in the Vatican he supervised the development of work on the ecumenical dialogue between the Church and Freemasonry.

 In 1974, the Congregation published a "Declaration on procured abortion", re-asserting the Church's opposition to the procedure since the publication of Humanae Vitae.
 It later published the document Persona Humana on the topic of sexual ethics.

 In 1976, he was responsible for writing the statement Inter Insigniores, which firmly rejected the ordination of women in the Catholic Church.
 Inter Insigniores does not apply to the question of ordaining women as deacons in the Catholic Churches.
 In 1980, he also wrote the CDF's declaration on Euthanasia, explaining the Church's view on ending life.

 Šeper was a cardinal elector in the August and October conclaves of 1978.

+Cardinal Šeper said Freemasonry appeared to be less active in plotting against the Church because it had achieved most of its agenda, “Today perhaps it does not plot as much because they have already plotted enough and have nothing left to plot for, everything that has happened in Italy at this time regarding civil marriage, divorce, abortion, and other matters are Masonic fruits, and not only in Italy but also in other nations.”